Sales Leader's Guide to Selecting a CRM

 Salesforce remains the enterprise standard for complex workflows and ERP-grade integrations.

-- Strengths: Custom objects, Apex automations, AppExchange marketplace, and deep analytics for global teams.
+- Strengths: Custom objects, Apex automations, AppExchange marketplace, deep analytics.

-- Limitations: Setup often requires consultants, there is no native cold email warmup, and data purchases (Data Cloud) sit behind additional contracts.
+- Limitations: Setup often requires consultants, no native cold email warmup, data purchases sit behind additional contracts.

-- Best for: Enterprises with 500+ employees that need heavy customization and can invest in dedicated admins.
+- Best For: Enterprises with 500+ employees that need heavy customization and dedicated admins.

 Pipedrive